2017 PRSA SPECIAL AWARDS

-The PRSA Colorado Chapter’s Special Awards program offers an opportunity to recognize the outstanding professionals in our field.
-The nomination process is free and winners are honored at the annual Gold Pick Awards event, taking place May 5, 2016 at the EXDO Event Center.
+The PRSA Colorado Chapter’s Special Awards program provides an opportunity to recognize the outstanding professionals in our field.
+The nomination process is free and winners are honored at the annual Gold Pick Awards event, “Mining for Gold in Public Relations” taking place on May 4, 2017.

 Recognizes a PRSA Colorado Chapter member for distinguished service to the profession of public relations, the community and to PRSA.
 This award may be based on volunteer work for non-profit causes, leadership on a significant public relations issue affecting the community, and/or outstanding educational achievement in public relations.
 The recipient must have been a member of PRSA for at least twenty-five years at the time of nomination.

 Recognizes an outstanding new member of the PRSA Colorado Chapter and the public relations profession.
 The nominee must have three years or less of professional industry experience, must be a member of PRSA Colorado and actively involved in the Chapter, and volunteer his/her skills on committees and attend functions.
 The nominee’s Chapter participation level and willingness to serve PRSA will be carefully considered.
 A demonstration of excellence in practicing public relations, in addition to community/charity support and involvement, also will be considered.

 Presented to an individual who is a current member of the PRSA Colorado Chapter and has demonstrated a particularly strong level of commitment to the Chapter through volunteer work, board or committee work, or involvement in special projects.
 The award is designed to recognize a member whose contributions might be regarded as unpublicized and behind-the-scenes.